Investigating Prompting Techniques for Zero- and Few-Shot Visual Question Answering: In-context Demonstrations

 \subsection{Example prompt template: LLM-guided answer parsing}

-In Figure~\ref{fig:in_context_llm_parsing}, we show a sample of the LLM-guided answer parsing template.
+In Box~\ref{box:in_context_llm_parsing}, we show a sample of the LLM-guided answer parsing template.
 We use samples in context to guide the language model to produce a short answer e.g. ``two to three words''.